tanujchowdhury/Chemical-Inventory-Project/README.md

 # ChemicalInventoryProject

 ## Introduction
 During my time at the Tech Academy, I worked with a group of peers to make a full-stack web-app using Django that could connect to a database and had full CRUD functionality.
 We had opportunities to work on front-end and back-end stories, with varying degrees of difficulty.
 Each of us worked individually on our separate applications, but the apps were all integrated into the same legacy codebase.
 This project was a great opportunity to learn about the MVC design philopsphy and work as part of a team using AGILE methodolgy.
 The topic I chose was a chemical invetory application a lab manager might use to keep track of their lab's in-house materials.
-The app also connects to an API and includes a web-scrapper.
+The app also connects to an API and includes a web-scraper.
 Over the two-week sprint I utilized project management skills that I can use in my futre projects.

 Below are the descriptions of the major stories I worked on with some code snippets

 ## Stories
 * CRUD Pages
 * API
-* Web Scrapping
+* Web Scraping

 ### CRUD Pages
 The create, read, details, update, and delete pages used HTTP GET/POST methods to display content on the page.
 Below are the methods in Views to accomplish each task.